realA10001986/SID/README.md

 #### SID

-Enter the Config Portal on the SID, click on *Setup* and
+Enter the Config Portal on the SID, click on *Settings* and
   - enter *192.168.4.1* into the field **_IP address or hostname of TCD_**
   - check the option **_Follow TCD fake power_** if you have a fake power switch for the TCD (like eg a TFC switch)
   - click on *Save*.

 After the SID has restarted, re-enter the SID's Config Portal (while the TCD is powered and in *car mode*) and
   - click on *WiFi Configuration*,
-  - select the TCD's access point name in the list at the top ("TCD-AP") or enter *TCD-AP* into the *WiFi network name (SSID)* field; if you password-protected your TCD's AP, enter this password in the *password* field.
+  - select the TCD's access point name in the list at the top ("TCD-AP") or enter *TCD-AP* into the *Network name (SSID)* field; if you password-protected your TCD's AP, enter this password in the *password* field.
 Leave all other fields empty,
   - click on *Save*.

 In order to access the SID's Config Portal in your car, connect your hand held or computer to the TCD's WiFi access point ("TCD-AP"), and direct your browser to http://sid.local ; if that does not work, go to the TCD's keypad menu, press ENTER until "BTTFN CLIENTS" is shown, hold ENTER, and look for the SID's IP address there; then direct your browser to that IP by using the URL http://a.b.c.d (a-d being the IP address displayed on the TCD display).